quizerno/Steel-Battalion-Entry-Guide/1-FAQ.md

 ## I have an Xbox, the Game Disc, and the SB Controller…but no pedals, what do I do?

-You need to build your own pedals.
+You need to build your own pedals or adapt existing pedals with an adapter.
 Go down to my [section on the pedals.](https://github.com/quizerno/DIY-Steel-Battalion-Controller-Guide/blob/main/4-Building%20The%20Pedals.md)

 ## Can Xbox 360 run Steel Battalion?